TheRealMJP/OverlappedExecution/README.md

 # Build Instructions

 The repository contains a Visual Studio 2015 project and solution file that's ready to build on Windows.
 All external dependencies are included in the repository, so there's no need to download additional libraries.
-Running the demo requires Windows 10 version 1607, as well as a GPU that supports Feature Level 11_0.
+Running the demo requires Windows 10 version 1607 (or higher), as well as a GPU that supports Feature Level 11_0.

 # DISCLAIMER